georgeliu96/Slick/README.md

 ## Todo List

--[] Currently, creating a DM just creates a new one every time, regardless of whether or not an existing DM with the same users exists or not
+- [] Currently, creating a DM just creates a new one every time, regardless of whether or not an existing DM with the same users exists or not
--[X] Add notifications for when a message is sent to a channel you are subscribed to -[] Creating a channel adds all users in the workspace to that channel -[] Incorporate AWS and allow users to upload their own profile pictures -[] Editting and deleting messages and channels
+- [X] Add notifications for when a message is sent to a channel you are subscribed to
+- [] Creating a channel adds all users in the workspace to that channel
+- [] Incorporate AWS and allow users to upload their own profile pictures
+- [] Editting and deleting messages and channels